libertypi/rinabackup/README.md

     - NetworkName:  Run only if connected to the specific network; an empty value skips the check.
                     Get network name with cmdlet: `Get-NetConnectionProfile`
     - CheckProc:    Skip action if running processes are found in source.
+    - OnlyIfNewer:  Scan Sources and run 7-Zip only if any file is newer than the existing archive.
+                    Archive time will be set to latest file time.

     Archives Options:
-    - Executable:   Path to the 7-Zip executable.
+    - SevenZip:     Path to the 7-Zip executable.
     - Sources:      Source directories to archive.
     - Destination:  Destination path for the archive.
     - Exclusion:    Patterns to exclude from archiving.
-    - Password:     Password for archive (DPAPI encrypted).
+    - Password:     Password for archive (DPAPI encrypted, see Notes).
+    - Parameters:   Additional parameters passed to 7-Zip, e.g.: @('-mx=9', '-ms=32m')

     Directories Options:
     - Source:       Source directory for backup.